Debattama Saha

 Debattama Saha is an Indian actress and singer who mainly works in Hindi and Bengali television.
-She is best known for her lead roles in Sony TV's romantic comedy series, Ishaaron Ishaaron Mein, and Star Plus's romantic drama Shaurya Aur Anokhi Ki Kahani.
-Born in Silchar, Assam, She is one of the very few people from this part of the country who ventured into Bollywood as well as Indian Television, inspiring lots of young girls to pursue their dreams from this region.
+She is best known for her lead roles in Ishaaron Ishaaron Mein, and Shaurya Aur Anokhi Ki Kahani.
+Born in Silchar, Assam, she is one of the very few people from this part of the country who ventured into Bollywood as well as Indian television, inspiring lots of young girls to pursue their dreams from this region.

 She made her Bollywood film debut in 2023 with Shehzada and her Bengali film debut as a lead in Tobuo Bhalobashi (2025).

 Early life

 Debattama Saha is originally from Silchar, Assam.
-She has said that as a child, her mother arranged for her to train as a singer and dancer secretly, due to the objection of her father.
+She has said that as a child, her mother arranged for her to train as a singer and dancer secretly due to the objection of her father.
 She completed her studies from Don Bosco High School, Silchar and graduated in English Honours from Amity University, Kolkata.

 Career

-Saha started her career in 2016 with Colors Bangla's E Amar Gurudakshina.
+Saha started her career in 2016 with E Amar Guru Dakshina.
 She played role of Shoi/Uma/Nayantara opposite Suman Dey and Biswarup Bandhopadhyay.
 She has also applied her training as a dancer.

-In 2019, she made Hindi TV debut with Sony TV's Ishaaron Ishaaron Mein as a parallel lead role of Dr. Parineeti Ganguly opposite Mudit Nayar and Simran Pareenja.
+In 2019, she made Hindi TV debut with Ishaaron Ishaaron Mein as a parallel lead role of Dr. Parineeti Ganguly opposite Mudit Nayar and Simran Pareenja.
 She both performed and helped choreograph the dance in the promotional video for the show.

-From 2020 to 2021, she played the lead role of Anokhi Bhalla in the StarPlus television series Shaurya Aur Anokhi Ki Kahani opposite Karanvir Sharma.
+From 2020 to 2021, she played the lead role of Anokhi Bhalla in Shaurya Aur Anokhi Ki Kahani opposite Karanvir Sharma.
 In 2021, after the end of Shaurya Aur Anokhi Ki Kahani, she also sang Jo Tera Howega video song in which she featured with Sharma, who also directed the video.
-She was also seen in the music video Aankhein Band Karke and Mubarak Ho with Sharma.
+She was also seen in the music video Aankhen Band Karke and Mubarak Ho with Sharma.

-In 2022, she was seen as Mithai Gosain in the Zee TV television series Mithai opposite Aashish Bharadwaj.
+In 2022, she was seen as Mithai Gosain in Mithai opposite Aashish Bharadwaj.

-In 2023, she was seen as Nisha Upadhyay in Rohit Dhawan's directorial movie Shehzada.
+In 2023, she was seen as Nisha Upadhyay in the movie Shehzada.

 On 12 May 2023, she sang and featured in the video song Ranjhana.
-Since April 2024, she played Krishna Joshi in Colors TV's Krishna Mohini opposite Fahmaan Khan.
+Since April 2024, she played Krishna Joshi in Krishna Mohini opposite Fahmaan Khan.

 Saha made her Bengali film debut with Tobuo Bhalobashi, a romantic drama directed by Rabindra Nambiar and produced by Ashok and Himanshu Dhanuka.
 The film co-starred Aryann Bhowmik and Saheb Bhattacharya and was released theatrically on 1 August 2025.

-The story follows a small-town girl who runs away to London in search of love, only to be torn between a past crush and a new friendship.
-Reports described the film as "a sweet, innocent love story" set in London and Kolkata.